Scare PewDiePie: Renewal and cancellation

 On June 23, 2016, YouTube announced that Scare PewDiePie would be renewed for a second season, to be titled Scare PewDiePie: Multiplayer, in which PewDiePie would be joined by fellow YouTuber jacksepticeye.
 However, on February 14, 2017, YouTube announced that Scare PewDiePie was cancelled following a series of anti-Semitic jokes made by Kjellberg on his YouTube channel.

+On February 18, 2017, jacksepticeye released a video called "Let's Talk!" to his YouTube channel, which discussed PewDiePie being cut from Maker Studios as a result of the controversy.
+In it, he clarified that although he had tweeted in support of PewDiePie, he did not condone his actions and believed that he should have been more apologetic in response to the controversy.
+He stated, "You can still be friends with someone but not agree with something they do.
+I don't think the world is that black-and-white."
+However, the next day he tweeted that he regretted focusing on criticising PewDiePie in the video, saying that he had been "naive".
+In a Tumblr post, he said his main regret was not commenting on the mainstream media's reporting of the controversy stating that "there were some unethical practices at play with the media, a lot of misquoting and misrepresentation."

 On March 14, 2017, PewDiePie released a comedic video that included a fake first episode of Scare PewDiePie: Season 2.
 Despite initially stoking online speculation that he would release the second season, PewDiePie confirmed in the video that this would be impossible for legal reasons.
 He did express regret that the season would not be seen by the public, saying, "It's a shame, it's a damn shame."